Photo: City of Fort Collins

 Retired firefighter Mike Page said "red hot" pieces of tin broke loose as flames engulfed Mesa Feed while smoke reduced visibility.

-The wind was so strong it was blowing the smoke horizontal,'' Page recalled in an interview with the Daily Sentinel ``When we arrived at the scene and crossed the railroad tracks, we couldn’t see because of the smoke.''
+``The wind was so strong it was blowing the smoke horizontal,'' Page recalled in an interview with the Daily Sentinel ``When we arrived at the scene and crossed the railroad tracks, we couldn’t see because of the smoke.''

 Three firefighters were injured battling the blaze.

-Nov.
+The fire broke out on the same site as a Nov.
 3, 1898 fire that destroyed the Grand Junction Milling and Elevator Co.